AVELA-chair/Orthogonal-Trust-The-Independence-of-Privacy-and-Accuracy-in-Instructor-Evaluations-of-AI-Tools/06-Master_Human_Grading_Sample_Reformatted_v3_final_SOLAR.md

 # Human Grading Sample

-**How to read this document.** Each entry below is one model response, with any markdown the model emitted.
-The field table gives the model that produced it, the source file and item index, the gold answer, the option parsed from the response, whether that option was correct, and the rater's guidance label.
-The question and response follow in fixed-width blocks.
+**How to read this document.**
+Each entry below is one model response, shown exactly as the model produced it, including any markdown it emitted.
+The field table identifies the model, the source file and item index, the gold answer, the option parsed from the response, whether that option was correct, and the rater's guidance label.
+The question and the response follow, each in a fixed-width block.

 Raters judged the guidance, not the final answer letter: